mariamnaqvi/predicting_customer_churn/README.md

 6. Deliver

 ### 1. Plan
-* List of tasks in this Trello Board
+* List of tasks in <a href="https://trello.com/b/lU0bjeXw/predicting-customer-churn">this Trello Board</a>
 * Perform preliminary examination of the dataset
 * Collect database details (connection information and credentials)